 In other words, embracing mobile computing and mobile marketing is something most businesses must do but haven’t invested the time or efforts to start.

 Why wait any longer?
 Now is the time to stop procrastinating on mobile functionality.
-To show you why, we’d like to offer you three important reasons why a mobile-friendly website is a great value for your business.
+To show you why we’d like to offer you three critical reasons why a mobile-friendly website is an excellent value for your business.

 1. You’ll be Ready for the Growing Mobile Market

 Mobile internet users – those accessing the Internet exclusively through smartphones and tablets – continue to expand Nationally.
 That means, your customers are likely to visit your website using an iPhone, iPad or Android device.
 Online searches initiated on a mobile device continue to increase, making your business decision an even bigger priority.
 So If your website isn’t mobile-friendly, then you’re missing out.

 Three years ago, Google unveiled a significant update to its algorithm and began favoring websites that are mobile-friendly.
 On March 26, Google started migrating sites that follow their best practices for mobile first indexing.
 According to Google, “Mobile-first indexing means that we’ll use the mobile version of the page for indexing and ranking, to better help our – primarily mobile – users find what they’re looking for.”

 In other words, the world’s largest search engine started rewarding websites that have invested in mobile functionality.
 Sites that are not mobile-friendly may not rank as high in Google’s search results.
 Any website that is not responsive or has a mobile version of their website.
 Will not be aligned with Google’s recent mobile-first indexing.
 So why lose potential business?

 Even if you’re active with social media and email marketing, it’s hard to attract customers over the web without getting some small portion of Google’s 3.5 billion daily searches.
 And, it’s likely that other search and social portals will start factoring in mobile compatibility at some point soon.